Click here to find out about Pennsylvania’s 2023 Trail of the Year.

 Note: To access and print the form you may need to download free software available via this link.

-MEMBERSHIP FORM Click Here - OR send us an email and we will send you a Membership Form.
+MEMBERSHIP FORM Click Here.
+Or send us an email and we will send you a membership form.
 Email us at mj2kbtrail@gmail.com.
 Scroll to bottom to find out more information about the trail club, including our Mission Statement, “By-Laws” and Fundraisers.
 Your support helps us to maintain the Knox & Kane Rail Trail.

 MJ2KB LOGO (2).jpg

-The Knox & Kane Rail Trail is open for trail users - go to our Trail Safety page to see cautions and trail user updates.
+Go to our Trail Safety page to see cautions and trail user updates.
 This is your rail trail - be safe & enjoy!

 Who can use the Knox & Kane Rail Trail between the Kinzua Bridge State Park and Lantz Corners?
 SEE PICTURES ABOVE.
-Walkers/hikers, Disabled persons with or without motorized mobility aids, bicyclists and e-bikes (not to exceed a 36-inch maximum width and maximum speed of 10 mph; class 1 e-bikes - 750W, 1hp), joggers/runners, equestrians and also skiers, snowshoers and snowmobilers (max speed limit - 25 mph) during snowy times of the year.
+Walkers/hikers, Disabled persons with or without motorized mobility aids, bicyclists and e-bikes (not to exceed a 36-inch maximum width and maximum speed of 10 mph; class 1 e-bikes - 750W, 1hp), joggers/runners, equestrians and also skiers, snowshoers and snowmobilers (max speed limit 25 mph) during snowy times of the year.
 Trail users should obey all signs posted on the trail (click HERE to see signs).
 For more, visit the Plan Your Visit page.

 Equestrian picnic area near the Kinzua Bridge State Park.
 Access from the Knox & Kane Rail Trail, following the signs.